Sociology of space: Definition of space

-“The space in which we live, which draws us out of ourselves, in which the erosion of our lives, our time and our history occurs, the space that claws and gnaws at us, is also, in itself, a heterogeneous space…..we live inside a set of relations.
+"The space in which we live, which draws us out of ourselves, in which the erosion of our lives, our time and our history occurs, the space that claws and gnaws at us, is also, in itself, a heterogeneous space…..we live inside a set of relations."

 Nigel Thrift also defines space as;

 "The outcome of a series of highly problematic temporary settlements that divide and connect things up into different kinds of collectives which are slowly provided with the meaning which render them durable and sustainable."

 In short, "space" is the social space in which we live and create relationships with other people, societies and surroundings.
 Space is an outcome of the hard and continuous work of building up and maintaining collectives by bringing different things into alignments.
 All kinds of different spaces can and therefore do exist which may or may not relate to each other.
 Thus, through space, we can understand more about social action.

 History of the sociology of space

 Georg Simmel has been seen as the classical sociologist who was most important to this field.
 Simmel wrote on "the sociology of space" in his 1908 book "Sociology: Investigations on the Forms of Sociation".
 His concerns included the process of metropolitanisation and the separation of leisure spaces in modern economic societies.

 The category of space long played a subordinate role in sociological theory formation.
 Only in the late 1980s did it come to be realised that certain changes in society cannot be adequately explained without taking greater account of the spatial components of life.
-This shift in perspective is referred to as the topological turn.
+This shift in perspective is referred to as the spatial turn.
 The space concept directs attention to organisational forms of juxtaposition.
 The focus is on differences between places and their mutual influence.
 This applies equally for the micro-spaces of everyday life and the macro-spaces at the nation-state or global levels.